mxswd/dnssd/README.md

 Service Discovery (DNS-SD).
 Also known as Bonjour or Avahi.

-**WARNING**: There is currently a bug that causes the C code to get stuck in a loop when used in a large network.
+**WARNING**: There is currently a bug that causes the C code to get stuck in a loop when used in a large network in GHCi.
 This is an *experimental* library.

 ## Install